charityyoungblood/StatisticsAndProbability/ProducingData.md

         - Choose a random sample of 50 nurses from each of the 10 hospitals and interview these 50 * 10 = 500 regarding their job satisfaction.
 This is an example of "Stratified Sampling", in which EACH HOSPITAL is a "Stratum".

 ## EACH of the "Probability Sampling Plans", if applied CORRECTLY, are NOT subject to any BIAS, and will produce samples that represent the population well ###

+## Sample Size ##

+  - Our FIRST priority is to make sure the sample is representative of the population, by using some form of probability sampling plan